The Sewing Lab:

 Program Details & Structure

-Beginner Sewing Drop-In is a welcoming space for confident beginners who are excited to work on their own projects with a little extra support.
+The Sewing Lab is a welcoming space for confident beginners who are excited to work on their own projects with a little extra support.
 You should already feel comfortable using a sewing machine, which means you’ve either completed Block 1 of our Adult Learn to Sew Program and/or finished 1–2 easy projects on your own.
 In Block 1, we make three simple, confidence-building projects that set you up for success.

-During Drop-In, you’ll need to be comfortable starting and managing your own project while getting help as needed.
+During Lab time, you’ll need to be comfortable starting and managing your own project while getting help as needed.
 If you’re unsure whether you’re ready, we recommend starting with Adult Learn to Sew—it’s the perfect way to prepare and can be completed in as little as 2–3 weeks if your schedule allows.

-If you’re interested in our program, you can purchase a 1, 3, or 6-session pass and use it to attend any of our scheduled Drop-In sessions (we run at least three per week).
+If you’re interested in our program, you can purchase a 1, 3, or 6-session pass and use it to attend any of our scheduled lab sessions (we run at least two per week).
 That means you can come weekly, biweekly, back-to-back—whatever fits your schedule.
 Bring your own project at any stage, and we’ll be there to help you move forward with confidence.
 Wherever you’re at, we’ve got your back.

-Our Drop-In sessions are “guided,” which means you’ll have an experienced instructor in the room, ready to help when you need it—whether that’s figuring out a tricky step, reading a pattern, or learning a new technique.
+Our Sewing Lab sessions are “guided,” which means you’ll have an experienced instructor in the room, ready to help when you need it—whether that’s figuring out a tricky step, reading a pattern, or learning a new technique.
 You’ll work at your own pace on the project you’ve brought, and pop over for guidance whenever you hit a roadblock or want a second opinion.

 It’s not one-on-one personal instruction the whole time—you’ll be sewing independently for much of the session—but think of it like having a friendly sewing coach nearby, ready to step in with tips, advice, and encouragement whenever you need a hand.